wp-plugins/exxica-social-marketing/README.txt

 Each user is allowed to share on those channels, accounts and pages he/she has access to from before.
 Numerous contributors might also be able to share on a common Twitter account or Facebook page.
 The users are allowed to publish on his/hers personal account or page.

-= Trial version =

-This plugin has a free 45 days trial, after that it's €9.99/month.

 == Installation ==
 = Automatic installation =
 1. Press **Install** to install this plugin to your WordPress.